RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/3-Accounts/Creating updating and deleting an account.md

 However, if you need to delete an **Account** due to incorrect data entry or a duplicate entry, you can do so in two ways: from the list or from the item page.
 Deleting from the list allows you to delete multiple **Accounts** at once.

-#### How to delete multiple accounts at once
+#### How to delete multiple Accounts at once

 1. In Explorer select CRM &gt; Accounts

     ![Navigate to Accounts](<Navigate to Accounts.png>)

-2. Select the Accounts you want to delete via the tick boxes or by clicking and dragging.
+2. Select the Accounts you wish to delete by ticking the boxes or by clicking and dragging to select multiple.

 3. Click on the **Delete X Accounts** button